 How to Teach a Kid Guitar and Stay Out of Rehab

-I am a masochist.
-Since 2003, I’ve become famous in Seattle for teaching kids aged 4-7 to play guitar.
+I guess I'm a masochist.
+Since 2003, I’ve become famous in Seattle for what would be many people's worst nightmare: Teaching kids aged 4-7 to play guitar.
 Perhaps in my retirement I’ll expand my legacy by choreographing goldfish.

-I never planned on specializing in teaching young kids--I’d make a terrible kindergarten teacher.
-But in 2006, word got around that a guy in Seattle was willing to teach kids as young as four, and he was actually pretty good.
+I never planned on specializing in teaching young kids.
+I’d make a terrible kindergarten teacher.
+But in 2006, word got around Seattle that some guitar teacher was willing to teach kids as young as four, and he was actually pretty good.
 "Pretty good" normally doesn't qualify you as a specialist, but I was the only game in town.
 Other guitar teachers don't realize what a huge market there is for teaching young kids.
-Or perhaps they just don't want to choreograph goldfish.
+Or perhaps they're just not into choreographing goldfish.

 - Find out the kid’s favorite song

 - Convert the song’s chord progression to just root notes played on the 6th string